jwong619/bw-github/README.md

 # bw-github

-Application that displays the top 100 most starred github repositories and their corresponding top contributors.
+Application that displays the top 100 most starred github repositories and their corresponding top contributors.(github API)

 Author : Julia Wong